 Common Causes of Ear Infections

 Children are more susceptible to getting ear infections than adults.
-That’s because the eustachian tubes of a child are very small compared to those in adults.
+That’s because the eustachian tubes of a child are very small in comparison to those in adults.
 Also, their immune systems are still developing.
 In adults, a cold or respiratory infection can sometimes result in an ear infection.
 It causes the eustachian tubes to fill with fluid and pressure.

 Ear Infection Treatments and Recommendations